Introduction to graph theory and basic algorithms: Spanning trees and algorithms

-\NB The spanning trees exist only for undirected connected graphs.
-For not connected graph there is another definition --- \emph{spanning forest}.\\\\ Consider the base algorithms for constructing spanning trees: \begin{enumerate} \item \bf{Depth-first search (DFS)} is the algorithm for searching elements in tree-structured data.
+\NB Spanning trees exist only for undirected connected graphs.
+For not connected graph there is another definition --- \emph{spanning forest} --- the collection of spanning trees corresponded to each connected component.\\\\ Consider the base algorithms for constructing spanning trees: \begin{enumerate} \item \bf{Depth-first search (DFS)} is the algorithm for searching elements in tree-structured data.
 Here we discuss it from constructing spanning trees point of view.